threader/AltanOS/Readme.md

 TODO:
 * Fix the sheduled task and create one for sfc and dism every... two, maybe three weeks?
-* Move AltanOS.inst somewhere out of the way like Documents or something.
+* Move AltanOS* to somewhere predictable.
 * More testing.
 * Add a script to run at startup to resolve an iusse where we are already in need to reboot.
 * Try to stop loosing work due to inconsistent behavior when hibernating linux and not properly exiting windows....